 Frontline communities - populations that often experience the earliest and most acute consequences of climate change, face historic and current inequities, and have limited resources and/or capacity to adapt - are at immediate risk from climate-induced hazards.
 When disadvantaged communities are also in the frontlines of such hazards, it makes it harder for these communities to recover from the damages.
 A hazard event may require residents to vacate homes due to unsafe conditions, and the costly and lengthy rebuilding process may prevent communities who that were already at a disadvantage to from recovering completely.
-The lack of a social safety net can also make it difficult for disadvantaged communities to build resiliency and adapt to climate change, and a physical space like a resilience hub can serve as an anchor for a community.
+The lack of a social safety net can also make it difficult for disadvantaged communities to navigate reducing the harms of hazards.
+A strong social structure is imperative for communities to build resiliency and adapt to climate change, and a physical space like a resilience hub can serve as an anchor for a community.
 This Element contains policies that provide additional support to frontline communities through supportive planning, education, and services.